-I work with people that I believe are the best in all of Manhattan.
+I work with referral partners that are people that I believe are the best in all of Manhattan.
 I do not mean my employees, although they are wonderful and I could not be so successful without them.
 I mean the Realtors that continue to refer me business.
 The reason these agents work with me, out of probably 10,000 attorneys they know, is because I deliver on my promises.
 After almost 20 years and over 2,000 closings, I understand that the slightest delay sometimes is the difference between a signed contract and a deal that dies because a higher offer just came in.

 Getting contracts out within one hour of receiving the Broker’s Memorandum is a regular occurrence in our office.
 While most attorneys are still reading the email, we are busy drafting the contract.
 There are times when I am at a closing and cannot get to a transaction, but for the most part, my staff is thoroughly trained and while no contracts are sent out without my review, our goal is to send out all contracts within one hour of receiving the deal sheet.